Thailand's Golden Triangle Tour

 Includes some the Kingdom's most spectacular scenery and authentic cultural opportunities.
 It is home to numerous ethnic minority people, hillside tea plantations, opium poppies, and the upper reaches of the Mekong River.

 On arrival in Chiang Rai you will enjoy the lush green carpet of mountain forests, emerald valleys, and electric green rice fields.
 Natural beauty and clean air invigorate the senses.

 Next, you will visit the Wat Pra Keaw , the former home of the Emerald Buddha now on display at the Grand palace in Bangkok.
-Later you will take a long tail boat on the Mae Kok River to Karieng Ruammit Village, where you will see a many different hill tribe people, and have the opportunity to ride an elephant around the village.
+Later you will take a long tail boat on the Mae Kok River to Karieng Ruammit Village, where you will see a many different hill tribe people.

 This evening, check Chiang Rai's Night Bazaar , with a large outdoor food court and live entertainment.
 Our guide will be happy to introduce you to the local gay hang-outs nearby.

 Transportation to your hotel on arrival in Chiang Rai.
 Sightseeing includes visits to Wat Rangkhun, Wat Prakaew and the Night Bazaar.
 You have two nights in Chiang Rai.